Estimated reading time: 12 minutes

 Decreasing term life insurance is also referred to as “mortgage term” insurance.
 Over the life of the policy (the term), the death benefit decreases in correlation to the mortgage or personal debt it’s tied to.
 Decreasing policy insurance is often inexpensive, and the idea is that as you pay off your mortgage, you have less need for the higher death benefit.

 Yearly Renewable Term

-As I mentioned above, this is what your term policy becomes once your term has ended.
+As I mentioned above, this is what your term policy becomes once your term-length has ended.
 You may hear yearly renewable term life insurance referred to as an annual renewable term (ART) or increasing term life insurance.
-With an ART policy, you can renew the policy each year during the term without submitting to another medical examination, but the new premiums will continue to increase based on your age.
+With an ART policy, you can renew the policy each year without submitting to another medical examination, but the new premiums will continue to increase based on your age.

 Group Term Life Insurance